SCM-NV/nano-qmflows/docs/documentation.rst

-For a more detailed description of **QMFlows-nac** read the documentation
+For a more detailed description of **nano-qmflows** read the documentation

 .. toctree::
    command_line